 Put on your wellies and find a muddy spot.
-Stones, leaves and twigs are great for decorating, but remember, a mud pie never tastes as good as it looks.
+Stones, leaves, flowers and twigs are great for decorating.

 Pick a wide blade of grass from the meadows at Cockmarsh to create your very own trumpet.
 Two hands and a big breath are all you'll need.